 The choice of payments is really good, with all the usual Visa and Mastercard options.
 There is also Neteller, Skrill and Paysafecard as alternative options.

 You can also add a credit balance to your account rather than keep paying from your card every time.
 Which I find a really useful feature.
 Paying this way also adds the extra option of paying by bank transfer too.

-TIP: LottoLand don't make a big thing of it, but if you credit your account you also get a Top-Up Bonus of 3% every time you credit over £100.
+TIP: LottoLand don't make a big thing of it, but if you credit your account using bank transfer (over a certain amount - check the latest amount in their FAQ before you credit) you also get a Top-Up Bonus of 3%.
 It's their way of passing on what they save in card processing fees, and I applaud them for that.
 No, it's not huge, but it's a little bonus you don't get if you just pay by card each time.